davidb2/falling_blocks/README.md

 ## Future Additions

-I plan to implement the [HyperNEAT]() algorithm when I get the chance to do so.
+I plan to implement the [NEAT](https://en.wikipedia.org/wiki/Neuroevolution_of_augmenting_topologies) algorithm when I get the chance to do so.
 This would probably enhance the learning capacity by allowing different topologies for the neural network to have.